Learn how to get more involved with the ala kahakai trail association!

 He [or she] first cleared the path and then we younger ones followed.

-As a Native Hawaiian Community, it is important to remember that the trails were created by our kupuna and thereby exist today for our benefit and use.
+As a community, it is important to remember that the trails were created by our kupuna (elders) and thereby exist today for our benefit and use.
 This is one of many reasons why it is important that we constantly strive to protect and care for the trail systems here on Hawaiʻi Island.
 The trail was built and maintained by our people for generations.
 However, this responsibility is not a burden, it is a privilege.
 We often forget the trails in our every day lives, as they are hidden from plain sight.
 Nonetheless, every time we walk in the physical space that our kupuna lived and breathed, we are reminded of the privilege that we have been given.
 This is the kuleana that we at the Ala Kahakai Trail Association hope to reconnect and maintain the connections to for moʻopuna of those who came before us and never left.